-I love to watch birds and this time I have chosen India for penchant this season.
-One of my friends has recommended me the Asian adventures and that’s why I went on the Pangot tour with my friends.
+I love to watch birds and this time I have chosen India for my penchant this season.
+One of my friends has recommended me Asian adventures and that’s why I went on the Pangot tour with my friends.
 There is no other place that offers a wide range of birds and mammals as Uttarakhand offers.
 In fact, Pangot is considered as one of the most scenic birding destinations in India.
 The natural beauty of this place ensures that you are going to spend some of the best days of your trip and enjoy the birding tour around the city.
-I had taken the birding tour of Pangot during the winter season and the whole city was covered with the beautiful layer of snow.
-The whole view of the Dehradun valley was simply fascinating.
+I had taken the birding tour of Pangot during the winter season and the whole city was covered with a beautiful layer of snow.
+The whole view of the Dehradun Valley was simply fascinating.

 Our journey started on January 10th from Delhi and our first halt was Haridwar and then Bijnor.
 Both of these locations are renowned for their natural charm and cultural attractions.
-However, the only thing we wanted to do is birding and that’s why we didn’t waste our time sightseeing.
+However, the only thing we wanted to do was birding and that’s why we didn’t waste our time sightseeing.
 Fortunately, Uttarakhand didn’t disappoint us.
-Just like other tourists, we had found that the Doon Valley is an amazing place with a wide range of exotic flora and Fauna.
-The healthy atmosphere and richness of topography turn this valley into an ideal place as the dwelling of many types’ birds.
+Just like other tourists, we found that the Doon Valley is an amazing place with a wide range of exotic flora and Fauna.
+The healthy atmosphere and richness of topography turn this valley into an ideal place as the dwelling of many types of birds.
 It has everything that the birds need to live an enjoyable life and that’s why we had chosen this valley for birding.

-After spending some delighting time at the Tiger Camp, we moved towards the snow-covered Pangot.
+After spending some delightful time at the Tiger Camp, we moved towards the snow-covered Pangot.
 The Cheena Peak Range was completely covered with snow and its view was simply amazing.
 The whole Pangot is covered with the Oak jungles and Pine trees.
 Here we were looking for the Himalayan Griffon, Lammergeier, Blue-winged Minla, and Rufous-bellied woodpecker.